Introducing hanami-cli

 It works! 🎉

-If you want to expand the command with more hints for your users, please check the curex
+If you want to expand the command with more hints for your users, please check the curex repository or the hanami-cli docs.

-In 5 minutes we were able to build a Command Line Interface (CLI) app with hanami-cli
+In 5 minutes we were able to build a Command Line Interface (CLI) app with hanami-cli.

-) version will be released with hanami
+The first hanami-cli (v0.1.0) version will be released with hanami v1.1.0 in October 2017.

-gem) and also a toolkit of general purpose gems like hanami-cli
+Hanami provides both an integrated web framework (the hanami gem) and also a toolkit of general purpose gems like hanami-cli.

-Indeed, in the near future, both dry-rb and Trailblazer will adopt hanami-cli
+Indeed, in the near future, both dry-rb and Trailblazer will adopt hanami-cli to build their own command lines.

 We love Ruby 💎❤️ and we build tools for the entire ecosystem.